gchq/gafferpy/README.md

 ## Quick Start

-The python shell connects to a running Gaffer REST API.
+The Python shell connects to a running Gaffer REST API.
-You can start the Gaffer road-traffic-demo rest server from the Gaffer repository, using the command:
+You can start the Gaffer [`road-traffic-demo`](https://github.com/gchq/Gaffer/blob/master/example/road-traffic/README.md) REST server from the Gaffer repository, using the command:

 ```bash
 mvn clean install -pl :road-traffic-demo -Proad-traffic-demo,quick
 ```
+To connect to the running Gaffer API from Python (more information on the Python shell can be found [here](https://gchq.github.io/gaffer-doc/latest/user-guide/apis/python-api/)):
 ```python
 # Import the client library and connector
 from gafferpy import gaffer as g